YOUTH DEMOCRACY MOVEMENT ANNOUNCED AT PALACE OF NATIONS

-From Mogadishu in the East, to Accra in the West, and from Khartoum in the North, to Cape Town in the South, more than eighty youth-led NGOs from across the African continent are part of the ECW Youth- and Student constituency and they are mobilising together in support of a more inclusive and democratic sector.
-As an established entity, the constituency pledges to support any and all organisations in this effort.
+From Mogadishu in the East to Accra in the West, and from Khartoum in the North to Cape Town in the South, more than 100 youth-led NGOs from across the African continent are part of the ECW Youth Constituency, and they are mobilising in support of a more democratic sector.

 (Picture: First meeting of the League of Nations in Geneva, 1920.
 Published on Twitter by UN Geneva)